Skip to the main content

 Duties

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-• help customers choose the best frames (size and shape) based on their prescription and facial structure
+• Help customers choose the best frames (size and shape) based on their prescription and facial structure

-• take measurements (to determine the size, shape and specifications) for lenses, frames, and lens forms
+• Take measurements to determine the size, shape, and specifications for lenses, frames, and lens forms

-• assemble and repair eyeglasses
+• Assemble and repair eyeglasses

-• fit and supply low-vision aids
+• Fit and supply low-vision aids

-• conduct or collaborate in optical-related research.
+• Conduct or collaborate in optical research

 Some opticians become certified as contact lens practitioners.
 They may design, supply, and assess contact lenses:

-• from optical prescriptions
+• From optical prescriptions

-• for patients who have had a traumatic injury or corneal surgery
+• For patients who have had a traumatic injury or corneal surgery

-• for reshaping corneas to correct near-sightedness
+• For reshaping corneas to correct near-sightedness

-• arrange and keep displays of eyewear products
+• Arrange and keep displays of eyewear products

-• supervise the training of student opticians
+• Supervise the training of student opticians

-• purchase supplies or have related accounting duties.
+• Purchase supplies or have related accounting duties

 Working Conditions

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 • Strength Required Lift up to 5 kg

 Opticians are on their feet for much of their working day.
 Those working in retail stores may have to work some evenings and weekends.
+Some opticians may also work in mobile clinics.

 Interests & Abilities